aidenkimgj/SortingAlgorithm/README.md

 to smallest (descending order),

 ## The Authors:
-Hong, Sangmean, Kim, Aiden and Sung, Min-Chul
+Aiden Kim, Mitchell Sung, Sangmean Hong

 ## How to run the program:
 1) Go to the directory which include jar.file,